Cpu0 ELF linker

 }

-In order to support command, llvm-objdump -d and llvm-objdump -t, for Cpu0, the code add to llvm-objdump.cpp as follows,
+To support the commands llvm-objdump -d and llvm-objdump -t for Cpu0, the following code is added to llvm-objdump.cpp:

 exlbt/llvm-objdump/llvm-objdump.cpp